 John B. Quinn

 This residency is open to emerging and mid-career artists working in all disciplines across Greater Los Angeles.
 For four months the artist-in-residence will be given a studio in the Quinn Emanuel Los Angeles office to support their existing practice or a new project as appropriate.

 At the end of the residency an exhibition will be held to display the works of the artist and at least one work will be incorporated into the permanent collection.
 A supporting stipend will be provided, as well as materials allowance.
-Over the course of a year there will be 2 residencies, each with a four month residency and a subsequent exhibition in a location deemed appropriate for the work decided on between the artist and curator.
+Over the course of a year there will be 2 residency cycles, each with a four month residency and a subsequent exhibition in a location deemed appropriate for the work decided on between the artist and curator.

 - Residency Period

 - Space & Support

 The artist-in-residence will receive $5,000 a month over the course of four months for a total of $20,000.
 In addition, Quinn Emanuel will provide an allowance of up to $1,500 for purchase of art materials.

 After the residency is completed, along with the direct help of curator Alexis Hyde, an exhibition will be mounted of the work in a place decided on.
 Sales of the work will be determined in conversation as well.

 The artist-in-residence will be an artist working with a distinct and new voice, with clear mastery of their media of choice.
 Preference will be given to artists who are in the early or middle stages of their career.
 The selection committee is interested in giving opportunity and a platform to underrepresented artists.